Skip to main content

 Fixed rate savings accounts will be unaffected by the change in base rate, and your interest rate will remain the same until the end of the fixed term.

-Savings accounts with rates directly linked to Bank of England base rate will be increased in line with the terms and conditions.
+Savings accounts with rates directly linked to Bank of England base rate will decrease in line with the terms and conditions.

 Other variable rate accounts

-On Monday 14 August 2023, we will be increasing most of our variable savings rates, with no variable rate savings account paying less than 3.25% AER.
+On Monday 2 September, we decreased most of our variable rate accounts, with no variable rate savings account paying less than 3.05% AER.

-Further details of changes to variable rate accounts, including Base Rate Trackers and Guarantee accounts, can be found in the Changes to Variable accounts PDF.
+Further details of changes to variable rate accounts, including Guarantee accounts, can be found in the Changes to Variable accounts PDF.

 Changes to variable accounts [PDF]